Kristan Hawkins, President

 After graduating high school as Valedictorian, Kristan went on to college and again started the first pro-life group on her college campus.
 In college, Kristan majored in Political Science with the hopes of becoming a full-time pro-life activist.
 In 2005, she graduated Summa Cum Laude from Bethany College in West Virginia.

 Before coming to SFLA, Kristan worked for the 2004 Bush/Cheney re-election campaign, the Republican National Committee, and served as a political appointee in the George W. Bush administration at the U.S. Department of Health and Human Services’ Center for Faith-Based and Community Initiatives.

 Since working at SFLA, Kristan has been awarded the Susan B. Anthony Young Leader Award, the Dr. William Hogan Education Award for pro-life leadership, the 2009 Weyrich Youth Leadership Award, and a 2010 Life Prize Award.

-Kristan resides in Manassas, Virginia with her husband, Jonathan, and 3 sons, Gunner, Bear, and Maverick.
+Kristan resides in the Minneapolis area with her husband, Jonathan, and 3 sons, Gunner, Bear, and Maverick.

 Book Kristan to speak at your next event – Contact Cathy Deeds at firstname.lastname@example.org